 Following the birth, the doula will spend time with the mother, helping with the first breastfeeding experience and encouraging the bonding process between parents and the baby.

 With many new mums in Cayman living far away from family and in different time zones, the post-partum care offered in Cayman can really come in handy.
 Qualified, postnatal experts are on hand to help alleviate any concerns and help with breastfeeding and general baby care.

 RVC Rehab Services offer home visits and lactation services to help mothers get off on the right foot with breastfeeding.
 Tel: (345) 949 6024.

 The Children’s Clinic provides advice on lactation and newborn care.
-Nurse Jenny Coleman offers appointments to assist with breastfeeding technique and general concerns at the clinic, at home or at the hospital.
+The nurse can assist with breastfeeding technique and general concerns at the clinic, at home or at the hospital.
 Tel: (345) 949 2970.

 The Cayman Islands Breastfeeding Support Group is a volunteer group which meets at least once a month to offer free support and education in breastfeeding to expecting and existing mothers.
-The group presently sells the Medela Double Pumping Breast Pump for CI$190 and the Medela Manual Breast Pump for CI$25.
-New parents can pay in installments for the pump if necessary.
-Visit www.facebook.com/cibreastfeeding or email: firstname.lastname@example.org for more details.
+The volunteers visit new mothers in hospital and at home to offer free breastfeeding advice and support.
+They will rent hospital-grade Medela pumps in emergency situations and provide reasonably-priced breast pumps for mothers returning to work Visit www.facebook.com/cibreastfeeding or email: email@example.com for more details.